kwonus/Quelle/Quelle-AVX.md

 Let’s say we want to name the search example from the previous section; We’ll call it *eternal-power*.
 To accomplish this, we would issue this command:

-%span=7 %similarity=85 + eternal power || eternal-power
+%span=7 %similarity=85  eternal power || eternal-power

 It’s that simple, now instead of typing the entire statement, we can utilize the macro by referencing our previously applied label.
 Here is how the macro can be invoked.
 We might call this running the macro:

 $eternal-power

-Labeled statements also support compounding using the semi-colon ( ; ), as follows; we will label it also:
+Labeled statements also support compounding, as follows; we will label it also:

-$eternal-power + godhead|| my-label-cannot-contain-spaces
+$eternal-power  godhead || my-label-cannot-contain-spaces

 Later I can issue this command: